PROBATE & SUCCESSIONS

-A knowledgable Estate Administration Lawyer is ready to help you with any task you may requests, but normally the Executor or Administrator of an estate will need help with the following:
+A knowledgeable Estate Administration Lawyer is ready to help you with any task you may request, but normally the Executor or Administrator of an estate will need help with the following:

 - Opening the succession by filing the Will (if the decedent died testate) in the Judicial District Court of appropriate jurisdiction, together with supporting documents, such as affidavits of death;